 Ktipiti Greek Pepper and Feta Dip

-I have worked in Greek kitchens and love almost all the typical dishes, and on the blog, you will find a collection of recipes (read HERE) ranging from appetizers to desserts.
+I worked in Greek kitchens and love almost all traditional dishes, and on the blog, you can find a collection of recipes (read HERE) ranging from appetizers to desserts.

-A typical preparation for Greek cuisine appetizers is sauces from TZATZIKI to MELITZANOSALATA and today I prepared the KTIPITI Greek dip based on roasted peppers and feta, truly exquisite and delicious with PITA or with croutons.
+Typical appetizer preparation in Greek cuisine includes sauces from TZATZIKI to MELITZANOSALATA and today I prepared the KTIPITI Greek dip based on roasted peppers and feta, truly exquisite and delicious with PITAS or with crostini.

-The appetizers on the blog are, I believe, the course with the most published recipes along with desserts, and I also suggest:
+The appetizers on the blog are, I believe, the category with the most published recipes alongside desserts, and I also suggest:

 Ktipiti Greek Pepper and Feta Dip